khanrc/tf.gans-comparison/README.md

 # GANs comparison without cherry-picking

-In this project, I implemented and compared some theoretical generative adversarial nets: DCGAN, EBGAN, LSGAN, WGAN, WGAN-GP, BEGAN, and DRAGAN.
+Implementions of some theoretical generative adversarial nets: DCGAN, EBGAN, LSGAN, WGAN, WGAN-GP, BEGAN, and DRAGAN.

 I implemented the structure of model equal to the structure in paper and compared it on the CelebA dataset.

-- 비슷한 레포가 몇개 있지만, 여기서는 최대한 논문의 구조를 그대로 구현하려 노력함
-- 물론 100% 그대로 재현한 건 아님. 디테일한 부분은 생략했고 - 예를들면 weight init - 논문에서 구조가 정확히 안 나온 부분 등은 임의로 구현함
-- 큰 구조는 동일하게 맞추었기는 하지만 GAN 이 파라메터에 민감하여 사소한 부분에서도 결과 차이가 날 수 있다는 점은 생각하고 볼 것

 [TOC]